pagkly/Zed/Investopedia4/Quartile Definition.md

 So, given a set of 13 numbers, the median would be the seventh number.
 The six numbers preceding this value are the lowest numbers in the data, and the six numbers after the median are the highest numbers in the dataset given.
 Because the median is not affected by extreme values or outliers in the distribution, it is sometimes preferred to the [mean](https://www.investopedia.com/terms/m/mean.asp).

-The median is a robust estimator of location but says nothing about how the data on either side of its value is spread or dispersed.
+The median is a [[Robust|robust]] estimator of location but says nothing about how the data on either side of its value is spread or dispersed.
 Tha's where the quartile steps in.
 The quartile measures the spread of values above and below the mean by dividing the distribution into four groups.

 ### Key Takeaways